 Currently our device is compatible with FAM/SYBR and Cy5/ATTO647N fluorophores.
-Isothermal (LAMP) analysis is also possible.
+Our three9 devices add a third channel that detects TexasRedX.
+Isothermal (LAMP, NASBA, etc.) analysis is also possible.
 Contact us for the latest device spec sheets.

 We have a number of test kits available for sale at our store.
 You also have the option of developing your own test using our bulk product line.
 Other organizations are also developing their own tests for use on the Biomeme platform in a variety of industries and applications ranging from biothreat to nutrigenomics to K-12 STEM education.
 Contact us to discuss potential test development partnerships.